Bonfire of the vanities: Savonarola

 Savonarola was a Dominican friar who was assigned to work in Florence in 1490 at the request of Lorenzo de' Medici.
 Within a few years, Savonarola became one of the foremost enemies of the House of Medici and helped bring about their downfall in 1494.
 Savonarola campaigned against what he considered to be the artistic and social excesses of Renaissance Italy, preaching with great vigor against any luxury.
 His power and influence grew so much that, with time, he became the effective ruler of Florence and had soldiers for his protection following him around.

 During Carnival in 1497 and 1498, Savonarola began to host a regular "bonfire of the vanities".
 He collected and burned objects that he considered objectionable, including nude paintings, wigs and makeup, love poetry, games and dice, and music and musical instruments.
 Anyone who tried to object found their hands being forced by teams of Savonarola supporters.
 These supporters called themselves Piagnoni ("Weepers") after a public nickname that was initially intended as an insult.

 Savonarola's influence did not go unnoticed by the higher church officials, and his actions came to the attention of Pope Alexander VI.
 He was excommunicated on 13 May 1497.
 He was charged with heresy and sedition at the command of Pope Alexander VI.
-Savonarola was executed by hanging on 23 May 1498, and his body was burnt.
+Savonarola was executed by hanging on 23 May 1498, and his body was burned.
 His death occurred in the Piazza della Signoria, where he had previously held his bonfires of the vanities.
 Then the papal authorities gave word that anyone in possession of the friar's writings had four days to turn them over to a papal agent for destruction.
 Anyone who did not comply also faced excommunication.